gdg-cloud-montreal/swampup-2022/infra/README.md

 The following script configures the clusters, and gcp projects to use GKE workload identity to provide ExternalDNS with the permissions it needs to manage DNS records.
 Workload identity is the Google-recommended way to provide GKE workloads access to GCP APIs.

+Modify the cluster names, gcp project, domain, and cluster regions variables as needed.

 ```shell
 #!/bin/bash